rillonline/posts/setting-up-ablog.md

 I decided on the generic approach for two reasons:

-1.  got it working.
+1. I got it working.
 I didn't want anything to break which led me initially to despair and to work late.
    2. My blog posts are more or less temporary.
 They may stay in the blog repository, but I will be moving most of them to another